icon

 A-AAA Akoya Pearl Grades Breakdown

-Cultured Freshwater pearls are graded using a version of the Chinese Pearl Grading System which separates pearls into Class I, Class II, Class III and Class IV grades according to Surface Quality, Luster, Matching and perfection of Shape (roundness and symmetry).
+Cultured Freshwater pearls are graded using a version of the Chinese Pearl Grading System which separates pearls into Class I, Class II, Class III and Class IV grades according to surface quality, luster, matching and perfection of shape (roundness and symmetry).

 In order to simplify this classification system and maintain consistency with other popular grading systems, many vendors convert this Class system to a whole letter A-AAAA Scale.
 Class I pearls would be the highest grade, with Class IV representing the lowest pearl grades.
-Much of the Chinese Grading System utilizes the Japanese A-AAA Grading System to evaluate pearls (Luster and Surface Quality mainly), and ditches the "+" signs, relying on whole-letter grades instead.
+Much of the Chinese Grading System utilizes the Japanese A-AAA Grading System to evaluate pearls (luster and surface quality mainly), and ditches the "+" signs, relying on whole-letter grades instead.

-See the chart below for a detailed breakdown of theA-AAAA system and the statistical benchmarks pearls need to meet in order to make the grade.
+See the chart below for a detailed breakdown of the A-AAAA system and the statistical benchmarks pearls need to meet in order to make the grade.

 A-AAAA Freshwater Pearl Grades Breakdown

-Tahitian and South Sea Pearl Grading
+Tahitian Pearl Grading Chart

 Tahitian Pearl Grading Scales - Close Up of Fine Tahitians

-Variations in pearl body color, overtones and color saturation levels (with as many as 80 “official” variations!) mean that the value factors for Color need to be evaluated individually.
+Variations in pearl body color, overtones and color saturation levels (with as many as 80 “official” variations!) mean that the value factors for color need to be evaluated individually.

-Pro-Tip: Tahitian cultured pearls MUST have a minimum nacre depth of 0.8mm per side (so 0.16mm total) in order to qualify for export.
+Pro-Tip: Tahitian cultured pearls MUST have a minimum nacre depth of 0.8mm per side (so 1.6mm total) in order to qualify for export.
 Harvests are examined and certified at random by the Perliculture Department of the Pearl Ministry for nacre thickness.
 Average nacre thickness for Tahitian pearls remains at 1.0mm depth or more.

-Pure Pearls' Pearl Quality Policy: To maintain a high level of quality for all my customers, I only stock AAA Quality Tahitian and South Sea pearl pendants, earrings and rings.
+To maintain a high level of quality for all my customers, I only stock AAA and AAAA Quality Tahitian and South Sea pearl pendants, earrings and rings.
 This means that all our Tahitian and South Sea pearl jewelry will set clean with the brightest luster and prettiest overtones.

 Pearl Grading: Intermediate AA+/AAA Tahitian Pearl Necklace on Bust